The Valuentum Dividend100 Publication; A Must-Have For Any Income Investor

 Dividend investors literally have thousands of income stocks to choose from.
 So what are they to do, and where can they go for the most trusted forward-looking opinions on dividend growth and safety?
 That’s the question we seek to answer with our Valuentum Dividend100 publication.

 In this document, we showcase the top 100 high-quality, dividend growth gems within our coverage universe.
-Whether you’re looking to build a portfolio consisting of high-yielding, dividend-growers or simply seeking to augment it with a few income gems, the Valuentum Dividend100 is an essential resource for you and any income investor.
+Whether you’re looking to build a portfolio consisting of high-yielding, dividend-growers or simply seeking to augment it with a few income gems, the Valuentum Dividend100 is an essential resource for any income investor.
 We outline some of the key components of our Dividend100 publication below, and explain how you can get the most from each of one

 Our Dividend Methodology – the Valuentum Dividend Cushion™ (VDC)